Andaman and Nicobar Command

+The Austronesian maritime trade network was the first trade routes in the Indian Ocean.

+EEZs in the Atlantic and Indian Oceans.

-The Andaman and Nicobar Command (ANC) is a integrated tri-services command of the Indian Armed Forces, based at Port Blair (Sri Vijaya Puram) in the Andaman and Nicobar Islands, a Union Territory of India.
+The Andaman and Nicobar Command (ANC) is a integrated tri-services command of the Indian Armed Forces, based at Sri Vijaya Puram in the Andaman and Nicobar Islands, a Union Territory of India.
 It was created in 2001 to safeguard India's strategic interests in Southeast Asia and the Strait of Malacca by increasing rapid deployment of military assets in the region.
 It provides logistical and administrative support to naval ships which are sent on deployment to East Asia and the Pacific Ocean.